jan-br/auto-config/README.md

 Auto-Config is an easy, lightweight and simple to use way to create object-related configurations in many different formats.
-It is meant to be used with the dependency framework [guice by google](https://github.com/google/guice) but will support standalone usage in the future.
+It is meant to be used with the dependency framework [guice by google](https://github.com/google/guice) but also supports standalone usage.

 ## Supported Formats:
 **Auto-Config supports at the time the following configuration formats:**